-In 1783, Samuel Greg had a vision; by 1784 this vision had become the reality of Quarry Bank Mill.
-Find out more about how the Greg family shaped the future of the Mill.
+In 1783, Samuel Greg had a vision; by 1784 this vision had become the reality of the mill Quarry Bank.
+Find out more about how the Greg family shaped the future of the mill.

 As Samuel's business enterprise grew he acquired several other mills, all of which were passed down to his sons.
 Robert Hyde Greg inherited Quarry Bank Mill, which was passed down to Alexander Carlton Greg, who donated it to the National Trust in 1939.